ankur01oct/mypharmacyexpresapp/README.md

 # pharmacyexpresapp
-this is pharmacy inventory management demo app using express and jade
+this is pharmacy inventory management demo app using express and pug